shuo956/NAP2-privacy-rewrite/README.md

 - Train/validation splits in efficient **Apache Arrow** format
 - A lightweight notebook for **data visualization**

+**Noted that we only publish the training dataset for public use.
+If needed the test dataset, please send reuest to shuo.huang1@monash.edu **
 Use cases include: privacy‑aware rewriting, anonymization/sanitization, controllable generation, evaluation of privacy vs. utility trade‑offs.

 ---